 (E.atrorubens x E.helleborine)"

 It was about four years ago that I first started to notice a single dark stemmed plant which I did then take to be a helleborine to the SW side of Burton Fell although it did seem to have so many other atroruben features which really did seem strange (Specimen 70), I always held great suspicion of this plant that it could well have been a possible hybrid but never sure because of the colour and strange profile of the build.
-The plant has been given the designation of 70c, which 70 represents the area where it resides and "c" denotes its the fourth plant of interest within that area.
+The plant has been given the designation of 70c, which 70 represents the area where it resides and "c" denotes its the fourth plant of interest within that given area.
 This plant has come through annually since 2016, and may well have been established much earlier, but until this year 2020 I had never seen it in flower, for it always seem to fall victim to predation and prematurely lost its inflorescence before flowering, but this year I managed to get it caged and the result is at long last I have seen typical helleborine flowers from it.
 I will go into the studies and photo's of this plant later.
 Just for the record the plant has not shown in 2021.

 Note: Stem colour top dark brown bottom dark green.

 This is showing SW8 above